Chronic Back Pain Treatment

 Diagnosis and Evaluation of Chronic Back Pain

 It can be diagnostically challenging to determine the cause of chronic back pain.
-At Pain and Spine Specialists, we will review your pain history, current symptoms, and recent imaging to identify the root cause of your pain.
-Here are the diagnostic steps you can expect during your initial consultation with us:
+At Pain and Spine Specialists, our chronic back pain doctors Pennsylvania, Maryland, and Virginia will review your pain history, current symptoms, and recent imaging to identify the root cause of your pain.
+The diagnostic steps you can expect during your initial consultation with us are:

 Review of Medical History and a Physical Examination